 Is there any thing else “Frozen”?

 Yes, there is a fantastic new live “Frozen” show in the Hyperion Theatre in California Adventure Park. the show goes for an hour, and runs several times a day.
-You can get a FASTPASS to the show – tickets are distributed outside the theatre in Hollywood Lane.

 I would advise returning to line up for the show 40 minutes before start time to guarantee a decent seat.
 The show is excellent, and does a fantastic job of telling the Frozen story minus the scary bits.

 More info on Frozen – Live at the Hyperion Theater